HersinSu/Hello-world-2017/README.md

 # Hello-world-2017
-It's a honor to type this :D
+#It's a honor to type this :D
+print ("hello world")
+my name , writen in the upgrade